nodejs/node-eps/002-es6-modules.md

 class DynamicModule : Module {
   // in order for CommonJS modules to create fully formed
-  // ES6 Module compatibility we need to hook up a static
+  // ES Module compatibility we need to hook up a static
   // View of an Object to set as our exports
   //
   // think of this as calling ImportDeclarationInstantiation using the current